-All of the control in the driver, with the exception of the 115 volt AC supply to the option card (when furnished), is at a low voltage level with respect to ground.
-The control common is connected to the driver case which is connected to the power unit enclosure, which should be connected to an earth grounding system.
-Any control circuitry on the driver side of the pulse transformer cards, is also at the low voltage level.
+All of the control in the driver, with the exception of the 115 volt AC supply to the Option card (when furnished), is at a low voltage level with respect to ground.
+The control common is connected to the driver case which is connected to an earth grounding system.
+Any control circuitry on the driver side of the Pulse Transformer cards, is also at the low voltage level.